Welcome to RentToccoa.com 706.491.6953

 Home ownership rates are falling, and the trend is expected to continue.
 Is something fundamental changing in the American psyche?

-Mark Kiesel and his wife, Amy, sold their Newport Beach, Calif., home in 2006, near the peak of the housing bubble.
+Mark Kiesel and his wife, Amy, sold their Newport Beach, Calif., home near the peak of the housing bubble.
 They put most of their possessions in storage and rented a 1,400-square-foot apartment that's still their home, five years later.
 Kiesel is managing director at investment management company Pimco.
 His research for work helped him spot the coming crash, and his research today tells him there's no hurry to buy a home again.
 Besides, he's happy as a renter.

 The basics of buying a home: Renting "has cachet.
 It's the new black," says Stan Humphries, the chief economist at Zillow.
 His company's research found that a quarter of Zillow users were open to buying or renting, leading the company to add rentals to its property and to unveil a feature that lets users estimate the rental value of a listing.
 "There's a wall of capital moving into apartment development," says Jeff Meyers, a principal in Meyers LLC, which advises investors on the multifamily housing industry.
 "Put it this way: It's easier for an apartment builder to get a construction loan than it is for the average American to get a mortgage."
 Plenty of reasons to rent Is renting about to replace property ownership in the hearts and psyches of Americans?
 With the traumatic disruption in housing lately, it certainly feels as if something fundamental is changing.
 Some economists believe an elite class of renters may be developing: high-earning workers who live in big coastal cities and switch jobs readily, Humphries says.